jalagar/animated-art-engine/README.md

 Step 1 simply converts individual images to spritesheets with the rarity percentage.
 You provide the various layers in the `/layers` folder with the rarity in the folder name.
 Each image should be numbered from 0 -> X, and only accepts `.png`.

-**If you do not include the rarity weight in the attribute folder name, that attribute will be ignored**
+**If you do not include the rarity weight in the attribute folder name, that attribute will be ignored.
+These need to be integers.
+If you want decimal %s, multiple all the rarities by 10 or 100.**

 You can provide any number of frames in each layer folder, the code will repeat them up until it hits `numberOfFrames`.
 It will also trim any that have too many frames.